-- responsible for auditing over 160 government entities, such as ministries, Crown corporations, universities, colleges, school districts, health authorities, and similar organizations that are controlled by, or accountable to, the provincial government
+- responsible for auditing over 150 organizations that make up the government reporting entity, including ministries, Crown corporations, universities, colleges, school districts and health organizations.
+These are organizations that are controlled by, or accountable to, the provincial government

 - attentive to the needs, expectations, and priorities of the Legislature

-- responsive to the needs and expectations of British Columbians
+- responsive to the needs and expectations of the people of British Columbia

 Learn about the role of the Select Standing Committee on Public Accounts